Ayurvedic nutrition, lifestyle and herbs

 “Ayush” means “life” and “Veda” means “science / knowledge” in Sanskrit.

-The main Ayurvedic approaches include adjusting nutrition, improving digestion, introducing lifestyle chages, using herbs and special therapies including Ayurvedic oil massage.
+The main Ayurvedic approaches include adjusting nutrition, improving digestion, introducing lifestyle changes, using herbs and special therapies including Ayurvedic massage.
 There is a large emphasis on prevention and on sustainable management of chronic conditions in Ayurveda.
 It is a method that works on root causes rather than on symptoms, with long-term wellbeing in mind.

 How does it work in practice?

 During the initial consultation which lasts about one hour, you will be asked questions about your complaints, medical history, food habits, digestion, lifestyle etc. Traditional methods of diagnosis, such as pulse and tongue diagnosis, will also be used.
 The practitioner will establish a working hypothesis about the nature and origins of your imbalance and offer you a treatment plan.

 This is a complementary approach, so you will never be asked to stop any medication you are currently on.
-In the course of treatment it may happen that you no longer need it or need smaller doses, but that you would then discuss with your conventional healthcare provider.
+In the course of treatment it may happen that you no longer need it or need smaller doses, but that you would then have to discuss with your primary care provider.